datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 `@script`
-Data is stored in tables, comprising of columns and rows, like a spreadsheet.

-This gives a sense of order.
+Table data is stored in columns and rows, giving a sense of structure and order.

-But,depending on how the data is entered, and how the table is designed, we can't guarantee data will always be returned in a given order.

-That's because our queries return data that exists in sets.
-Sets have no default order.
+But we should be aware that queries return data that exists within sets, and that sets have no default order.

+We can't guarantee rows will always be returned in the same position every time.

-So, if we want results in a specific order, we must use ORDER BY.
+If we want results in a certain order, we must use ORDER BY.

 ---